nathansttt/hearts/README.md

 The repository does not contain the full update history of the software, but it began development in 1997-1998.

-NOTE: This project is being made publicly available for research purposes.

-The code is being partially integrated into OpenSpiel: https://github.com/deepmind/open_spiel
+NOTE: This project is being made publicly available primarily for research purposes.
+The code is also being partially into OpenSpiel: https://github.com/deepmind/open_spiel

 We are working on a paper documenting where this source came from for citation